operaton/documentation/docs/documentation/reference/bpmn20/tasks/user-task.md

 ### Assignment using BPMN Resource Assignments

-BPMN defines some native assignment concepts which can be used in camunda.
+BPMN defines some native assignment concepts which can be used in operaton.
 As a more powerful alternative, Operaton also defines a set of custom extension elements (see below).

 ### Human Performer